GRASCOTT/Dice-Roller/README.md

 # Dice-Roller
-Totally redundant and unaesthetic java swing gui to roll dice for DnD
+Totally redundant, completely replaceable by internet based alternatives, and purely unaesthetic java swing gui to roll dice for DnD